In this article

 How it works:

-- Generates 5 title variations using Claude
+- Generates several title variations using Claude

 - Creates thumbnail text variations